Let’s Hook into Books, and celebrate Indigenous Literacy Day 2025.

-As a parent, foster parent, guardian or teacher, you can do simple everyday things to encourage children to read.
+You can do simple everyday things to encourage children to engage with reading.
 Creating excitement around literacy can start by reading to them and with them, or with a fun activity like a trip to the library where they can select their own book.

 Be ‘caught reading’